Rin Tin Tin: Legacy

-Cultural references
+In literature and the arts

 In 1976, a film loosely based on Rin Tin Tin's debut was produced: Won Ton Ton, the Dog Who Saved Hollywood.
-Producer David V. Picker offered a fee to Herbert B. Leonard, but Leonard disagreed with the basic premise of a film ridiculing the famous dog.
+Producer David V. Picker offered a fee to Herbert B. Leonard, but Leonard objected to the premise of a film ridiculing the famous dog.
 Leonard sued the filmmakers for infringement on the Rin Tin Tin legacy and lost.

 Originally co-produced by Leonard, the 1988–93 Canadian TV series Katts and Dog featured the adventures of a police officer and his canine partner.
 The series was titled Rin Tin Tin: K9 Cop for its American showings; in France it was presented as Rintintin Junior.
 Leonard was funded by the Christian Broadcasting Network, whose founder, televangelist Pat Robertson, had been enthusiastic for the idea.
 Leonard was criticized by his fellow producers for staying with his new wife in Los Angeles rather than helping with the show on location in Canada.
 Partway through the first season, Robertson said that some of his viewers were deeply concerned that the plot involved a widowed mother who was living unmarried in the same house with the brother of her late husband.
 Robertson recommended the mother character be killed off to stop the complaints, but Leonard protested such a change.
 After Leonard quit the show, the problematic character was killed off.
 Though separated from the show, Leonard continued to receive a fee for the screen rights to Rin Tin Tin.

 In 2007, a children's film was produced—Finding Rin Tin Tin—based on the story of Lee Duncan finding Rin Tin Tin on a battlefield in France and making a star of him in Hollywood.
 The film was the subject of a lawsuit brought in October 2008 by Daphne Hereford, who asked a federal court in Houston, Texas, to protect her rights to the Rin Tin Tin trademark.
 The judge ruled in favor of the filmmakers, declaring the use of the name in the film to be fair use.